jayhopeter/raspberrypi3DGcodeinterpreter/README.md

 *Update - Will not be working on the Windows IoT version until the Microsoft makes the IoT OS more user friendly.

-*Update - Bahamuttg is working on C++ version of the software with a complete UI in Qt C++.
-This will be a for an all in one 3D Printing solution using the Raspberry PI(design, slicing, and printing).
+*Update - Bahamuttg is working on C++ version of the software with a complete UI in Qt C++ called PiRinter3D.
+This will be for an all in one 3D Printing solution using the Raspberry PI(design, slicing, and printing).